ibm-cloud-architecture/ibm-cloud-stencils/README.md

 4. Change text to blue color above if desired.
 5. If a line obstructs the text, select text, right-click and select Font, go to Text Block, and select solid color of white for text background.
 6. If any of the text wraps to next line, select text, select Text Block (Shift+Ctrl+4) under Connection Point under HOME, widen text box and move widened text box to be in the center under icon.
+7. Add lines between desired objects either shape-to-shape by clicking inside the shape or point-to-point by clicking on points on the border of the shape.
+Note that shape-to-shape will automatically reorganize where the line attaches to the objects and point-to-point will always maintain the line at each point.

 ## Visio Diagram Templates (vstx folder)